-Under the requirement of Bursa Malaysia Practice Note No. 17/2005, the Company is required to maintain a consolidated shareholders' equity (total equity attributable to owners of the Company) equal to or not less than 25% of the issued and paidup share capital (excluding treasury shares) and such shareholders' equity is not less than RM40 million.
+Under the requirement of Bursa Malaysia Practice Note No. 17/2005, the Company is required to maintain a consolidated shareholders' equity (total equity attributable to owners of the Company) equal to or not less than 25% of the issued and paid-up share capital (excluding treasury shares) and such shareholders' equity is not less than RM40 million.
 The Company has complied with this requirement.

-The debt-to-equity ratio of the Group as at the end of the reporting period was as follows:-
+The debt-to-equity ratio of the Group at the end of the reporting period is not presented as its cash and cash equivalents exceeded the total debts.